 Option 3: Add Feathers

 Then, sorta out of the blue, I thought...oh feathers... that would be cool.
 I wonder how that would look.
-So, I grabed a full boa and using safety pins I attached the boa about evey two inches.
+So, I grabbed a full boa and using safety pins I attached the boa about every two inches.
 This kept the feathers well secured but still easily removable.
 I felt this was best so that the feathers could be washed, replaced, or removed if the next owner doesn't like or need them.
-The only problem was that when I danced in it I kept steping on the feathers.
+The only problem was that when I danced in it I kept stepping on the feathers.

 Option 4: Add Feathers + Layer the Skirts

 Before you ask...
 NO, it is not for sale...yet (update: I did eventually sell it as I do many costumes) But I do hope that these options help you turn your next costume dilemma into a creation that is perfect for you.
 If you have any questions or comments please message me below.
 Did you create something fab using the tips in this blog post?
 Please post images here so we can all see your amazing creation.
-If you do not see a comments box below please click here to join the conversation.
 I would love to hear and see your feedback.
 Visit www.vintagebellydance.com/hire to hire Adonia Belly Dance at your next Chicago wedding, birthday party, or special event.
 Hugs and Happy Dancing, Adonia Belly Dance P.S.
 Here is the costume with feathers!